danieldrumma/validity-take-home/README.md

 validity-take-home\Validity take home as the working directory

-Once successfully built, you can run application by running the configuration inIntelliJ IDEA or by using mvn spring-boot:run
+Once successfully built, you can run the application by running the configuration IntelliJ IDEA or by using mvn spring-boot:run

 Go to localhost:8080 to see the application running